What Is AI FOMO?

 Mid-Career Professionals

 You have a decade or two of expertise and suddenly feel like it's being devalued.
 Younger colleagues seem to pick up AI tools faster.
-You feel pressure to reinvent yourself while still performing at your current job.
+You feel pressure to reinvent yourself while still performing at your current job — and the anger at being forced to start over is entirely valid.
+If this pressure is triggering deeper questions about who you are without your expertise, our guide to AI identity crisis explores that specific pain point.
+For practical next steps, our guide to navigating AI-driven career transitions offers a structured approach.

 The truth: Your domain expertise — the deep understanding of your industry, your clients, your craft — is exactly what makes AI useful.
 AI without judgment produces plausible nonsense.
 Your judgment, honed over years, is what turns AI output into something valuable.
 You don't need to start over.
 You need to add AI as one more tool in your already substantial toolkit.
 For workplace-specific strategies, see our AI workplace anxiety guide.